 Recycling data is uploaded by councils quarterly to the government’s online WasteDataFlow database and the UK’s devolved administrations publish league tables at the end of each financial year.

-Landfill Tax is also an increasingly important driver.
-First introduced in 1996, this tax is applied to every tonne of waste sent to landfill.
-It currently stands at £48 a tonne for ‘active’ waste and £2.50 a tonne for ‘inactive’ waste.
+Landfill Tax is an increasingly important driver.
+First introduced in 1996, this tax is applied to every tonne of waste sent to landfill and every effort is now made to send residual waste to energy from waste.

 As well as managing household waste, most local authorities also offer charged-for trade waste services to local businesses.
 In 2010, 65% of councils offered a service for residual waste and 43% offered a recycling service.